PixelsCamp/talks/Augmented-Reality-What-how-and-why_António_Lima.md

 **Longer description of the talk:**

 For most people AR is magic: they don't know how it works or what can be done with it.
 This talk aims to demystify some concepts, teach a bit of the basics, and inspire people to create more AR content.

+There are many AR techonolgies being showcased every year by top tier companies e.g. Google, Microsoft, and Apple.

 Apple showcased many projects they are working on during their [WWDC 2018 event](https://www.apple.com/apple-events/june-2018/), how far they’ve come, and how there is still so much to improve upon.
 Among their many keynotes, one of them touched on their latest AR endeavor: ARKit 2.
 This piqued my interest in the subject and, since I had some free time on my hands and wanted a new pet project, well… here we are 😅